LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 The printing message mechanism automatically calls the ``message_hook/4`` hook predicate.
-When this call succeeds, the mechanism assumes that the message have been successfully handled.
+When this call succeeds, the mechanism assumes that the message has been successfully handled.

 As another example, assume that you want to print all otherwise silent compiler messages: